mitchlloyd/mitchlloyd.github.io/_posts/2016-01-22-programming-feedback.md

 cost and articulate the value that tests should provide.

 Another testing insight came from Growing Object Oriented Software Guided by tests.
-It sparked an understanding that testing itself is not virtuous.
+It emphasized that that testing itself is not virtuous.
 Feedback is the fundamental tool, and automated testing is just one way to get feedback.
 When tests stop providing good feedback, they have lost their value.

 Today I have a great fondness for testing, but a high standard for what tests can live in my projects.